 3. How is the FEV1/FVC ratio affected by restrictive lung diseases?

-4. What are the causes of restrictive lung diseases?
+4. What are the primary causes of restrictive lung diseases?

 5. What chest wall disorders can cause restrictive lung disease?